Show more

 A guide to pick the right scanner for your project

 When you prepare a project, you have to consider all aspects.
-Technical compliance, compatibility, expenses, delivery deadlines are just a few.
+Technical compliance, compatibility, expenses, and delivery deadlines are just a few.
 When working on an identity management project, there is a multitude of ID document readers to select from.
 Which one is your best choice?
 Do you need a USB scanner or a network scanner?
 This guide is going to highlight technological differences and help you decide which passport reader to choose, depending on the nature of your project.

 Today’s passport readers come in 2 kinds: